cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 - 'value_is_reference' when true, the value parameter specifies a column name whose content determines which column to compare against dynamically.
 - 'type_insensitive' when true, both values are converted to strings before comparison to handle type mismatches between string and numeric data.
+- 'round_values' when true, both the target and value will be rounded to the nearest integer

 > --OCCUR = N